y-itao/STAIG/README.md

 Note that we conducted experiments with the A100/3090 on Linux.

-Before running, please download the compressed folder of the `Dataset` from [Google drive](https://drive.google.com/file/d/1XfBSPM-Dg-Cl3T1PTgMZqXM9jNWuqMQF/view?usp=sharing) and decompress it in `./`, After decompression, the dir structure under `./` will be:
+Before running, please download the compressed folder of the `Dataset` from [Google drive](https://drive.google.com/file/d/1XfBSPM-Dg-Cl3T1PTgMZqXM9jNWuqMQF/view?usp=sharing) (The remaining data can be downloaded from [Zenodo](https://zenodo.org/records/14231773)) and decompress it in `./`, After decompression, the dir structure under `./` will be:

 ```bash
 /home/.../STAIG